krisyovchevv/C--Basics/README.md

 All my projects from c# course in SoftUni

 ## Conditional Statements Advanced.
-InConditional Statements Advanced we learn about:
+In Conditional Statements Advanced we learn about:
--switch-case construction
+- switch-case construction
--where and how to use it
+- where and how to use it
--and some exercise
+- and some exercise
 This is how looks switch-case construction:
 ```python
 switch(true)